Om Prakash Aryal

-Om Prakash Aryal is a Nepali lawyer and senior advocate known for his public interest litigations.
+Om Prakash Aryal is a Nepalese lawyer and senior advocate known for his public interest litigations.
 He has also served as a legal advisor to Kathmandu Metropolitan City.
 Aryal was appointed Minister for Home Affairs in the interim government led by Prime Minister Sushila Karki in 2025.

 Early life and education

 Om Prakash Aryal was born around 1976 in Amarpur village, Gulmi District, western Nepal.
 Aryal grew up in a modest family.
 His grandfather was a junior judicial officia.
 His father was a retired Indian Army soldier.
 Aryal attended a local public school, which often lacked resources.
 At the time, Nepal was under a monarchy with the Panchayat system, limiting freedoms.
 In 1995, Aryal moved to Kathmandu, Nepal's capital, aiming to study music at Ratna Rajya Campus.
 Music was his first passion however, he failed the English test for admission, Next to the music campus was Nepal Law Campus, part of Tribhuvan University.
 Aryal enrolled there to study law.
 Tribhuvan University, Nepal's oldest and largest, offers degrees in many fields.
 Aryal earned his law degree, learning about the constitution, crimes, and rights, and how courts function.